d33pak-singh/autocomplete_app/README.md

 I have also written unit test cases for our endpoint.
 To run the `API` tests, navigate to the root folder and run the following command:
 ```
-docker exec -it AUTOCOMPLETE_APP_WEB vendor/bin/phpunit
+docker exec -it AUTOCOMPLETE_APP_WEB backend/vendor/bin/phpunit
 ```
 ![](https://i.ibb.co/p31cgqz/unit-tes.png)

 ## Todo's
-- All the commands that user has to run manually can also be automated using docker
+- All the commands that user has to run manually one time after containers are up can also be automated using docker.
 - Setup Redis on back-end and cache result from db for more fast results.

 # Thank you for the time